 David Bates - Conductor

-The success of La Nuova Musica has marked out David Bates as one of Europe’s most exciting directors of Baroque music and as a figurehead for a new performing generation.
+David Bates has in recent years established himself as one of Europe’s most exciting directors of Baroque music and as a figurehead for a new performing generation.

 A graduate of the Royal Academy of Music in London and of the Schola Cantorum in Basel, David Bates initially embarked on a professional singing career.
 Inspired by his work with renowned conductors including Sir John Eliot Gardiner, Mark Minkowski, Andrea Marcon and Nicholas McGegan, and driven by a desire to articulate his own musical vision, he founded La Nuova Musica.

-Bates’s love of Baroque opera has led him to direct several productions over the past three years: Handel’s Xerxes at Iford Arts, Monteverdi’s L’Orfeo at Kings Place, Cesti’s L’Orontea at the Innsbrucker Festwochen (Austria), Cavalli’s La Calisto at Cincinnati Opera (USA), and Gluck’s Iphigénie en Tauride at the Teatro São Carlos (Portugal).
+Bates’s love of Baroque opera has led him to direct several productions in Europe and the US: Handel’s Xerxes at Iford Arts, Monteverdi’s L’Orfeo at Kings Place, Cesti’s L’Orontea at the Innsbrucker Festwochen, Cavalli’s La Calisto at Cincinnati Opera, Gluck’s Iphigénie en Tauride at the Teatro São Carlos in Lisbon and, most recently, Vivaldi’s Il Farnace at the Spoleto Festival in the US.

-Concert performances of opera have most recently included: Handel’s Berenice at the Internationale Händel-Festspiele Göttingen, Purcell’s Dido and Aeneas with Dame Anne Murray in the Brighton international Festival, Issipile Conti at Wigmore Hall.
+In concert, he has conducted Handel’s Berenice at the Internationale Händel-Festspiele Göttingen, Purcell’s Dido and Aeneas with Dame Anne Murray in the Brighton International Festival, and Conti’s Issipile at Wigmore Hall, the latter as part of a five-season residence.

-Bates relishes his work in France as musical assistant and chorus master to Emmanuelle Haïm - most recently working at the Festival d’Aix en Provence and Opera de Paris.
-He recently directed the chamber choir Accentus on a national tour in a programme of English Romantic choral repertoire.
+Bates regularly works in France, as musical assistant and chorus master to Emmanuelle Haïm - most recently at Opera de Lille and Opera de Paris - and has directed the chamber choir Accentus on a national tour in a programme of English Romantic choral repertoire.